juliairsalina/ttaro-ttaro/README.md

 > Hotel booking confirmed — ₩240,000 — 4 guests

-ttaro-ttaro can suggest adding the booking to the trip wallet and splitting it among the correct members.
+따로따로 can suggest adding the booking to the trip wallet and splitting it among the correct members.

 ---